The Signal is in the Steps: Local Scoring for Reasoning Data Selection: Additional Results

 To explicitly test this generalizability, we have since conducted additional experiments in general science.
 For the models trained on math data from our paper, we computed performance the GPQA-Diamond benchmark, which tests expert-level reasoning across biology, physics, and chemistry.
 We obtained the following results:

-Notably, our Local Naturalness selection method not only surpasses the Global Highest baseline but also outperforms other state-of-the-art models.
+Notably, our LALP selection method not only surpasses the Global Highest baseline but also outperforms other state-of-the-art models.
 This is particularly significant as these other models were trained on substantially larger and more diverse long reasoning datasets, underscoring the efficiency and effectiveness of our data curation technique.

 To further demonstrate the generalizability of our approach, we extended our evaluation to code reasoning.
 We generated responses for 5,000 prompts from the OpenCodeReasoning and LeetCode datasets and used them to fine-tune the Qwen2.5-32B-Instruct model.
 The models performance were then evaluated on the LiveCodeBench v2 benchmark.